-We are Nick Esler and Carl Allsop and together we make up Sandhurst Thoroughbreds.
-The best way to let you know what we are about, is to outline our business ethos.
-We are committed to the highest standards of horsemanship, integrity and customer service, putting horse welfare at the forefront of our training.
+Hi - My name is Nick Esler and welcome to the Sandhurst Thoroughbreds website.
+The best way to let you know what Sandhurst is about, is to outline our business ethos.
+I and my team are committed to the highest standards of horsemanship, integrity and customer service, putting horse welfare at the forefront of our training.

 We believe in teaching horses in a way that builds their confidence, allowing them to reach their full potential.
 Whether a Grade I horse or a lower grade horse, if they have confidence, they will show you what they have.